-DSHA determines the maximum credible amplitude of ground motion which may be expected at a site.
+DSHA determines the maximum amplitude of ground motion which may be expected at a site.
 The method does not account for the probability of this ground motion to occur and it does not assess the recurrence intervals of earthquakes leading to the estimated ground motion.
 As in PSHA, ground motion may be expressed by peak ground acceleration (PGA), spectral accelerations for different vibration frequencies, peak ground velocity, or strong motion duration.

 By not providing probabilities for the occurrence of certain ground motion amplitudes, the method is typically not used to determine input parameters for PSA.
-However, DSHA can provide an estimate of the largest amplitude of vibratory ground motion to be expected at a site as an upper cutoff value for PSA or for the assessment of Design Extension Conditions (DEC) as required by WENRA (2014a; reference levels F and T).
+However, DSHA can provide an estimate of the largest amplitude of vibratory ground motion to be expected at a site as an upper cutoff value for PSA.